 1 In the templates panel, hover over the template to be used as the new default.
-The more actions icon will
+The more actions icon will to view the available actions. appear.
+Click

-- 2 Click Edit. - 3 Make changes in the Alarm Template Name and Description field as required. - 4 To change domains to which the template should apply, click the Domains dropdown.
-Select or clear domains as required. - 5 Click Save.
+- 2 Click Edit. - 3 Make changes in the Alarm Template Name and Description field as required. - To change domains to which the template should apply, click the Domains dropdown.
+Select or clear Δ domains as required. - Click Save.
+5